stappersg/vBook/src/advanced/eam/spf.md

 > "The authorization check SHOULD be performed during the processing of the SMTP transaction that receives the mail.
 This reduces the complexity of determining the correct IP address to use as an input to check_host() and allows errors to be returned directly to the sending MTA by way of SMTP replies."

-vSMTP allows utilization of the SPF framework only at the "MAIL FROM" stage.
+vSMTP allows the use of the SPF framework only at the "MAIL FROM" stage.

 ### Results of Evaluation